NascHQ/dsw/readme.md

 This second example is specially useful if you intend to run it in a stand alone project or want to trigger it using a script in your `package.json` file.

 From now on, let's work as if you had installed it globally in our examples.

-You will notice a `dsw.js` file that has been created in your project's root path.

 Now, let's set up your project's offline configuration.